 COMPMeans the committee for orphan medicinal products.

-Comparator (Product)An investigational or marketed product (i.e. active control), or placebo, used as a reference in a clinical trial.
+Comparator (Product)An investigational or marketed product (such as an active control), or a placebo, used as a point of reference in a clinical trial.

 Compliance (in relation to clinical trials)Adherence to all the trial-related requirements, Good Clinical Practice (GCP) requirements, and the applicable regulatory requirements.